 Part-time Master in Computer science

-If you prefer a different ratio between work and study, you may also be interested in the special "Erhvervskandidat" version of the Master programme in Computer science, which allows you to take this degree over the course of four years instead of the usual two.
+If you prefer a different ratio between work and study, you may also be interested in the special "Erhvervskandidat" version of the Master's degree programme in Computer science, which allows you to take this degree over the course of four years instead of the usual two.
 This requires your employment with a local IT company to be at least 25 hours per week.

 Contact Peter Bækgaard Madsen for information on this programme and how we can help you making contacts to local IT companies for such type of jobs.